Riot Endpoints

 Authentication

-Every API request must include an authentication token in the x-api-token
+Every API request must include an authentication key in thex-api-key header.

-- Obtaining a token: To acquire an API token, customers must contact the technical team.
+- Obtaining a key: To acquire an API key, customers must contact the technical team.

 Pagination

-All endpoints that return an array of objects support pagination through two request headers: x-item-limit
+All endpoints that return an array of objects support pagination through two request headers:x-item-limit and x-next-cursor.

 Rate limits